Login / Quote Area

 Low Noise Microphone Amplifier With Remote Gain

 We spent a long time optimising the performance of the THAT corporation microphone amplifier used in the Paradiso.
 It features very low noise & distortion circuit that we remote control the gain of in 0.5dB steps, which allows us to provide the remote Windows 10 app gain control as well as the front panel rotary encoders.
-We also optimised the circuits to allow correct source impedance switching depending on wether the input has been set as a mic or line input.
+We also optimised the circuits to allow correct source impedance switching depending on whether the input has been set as a mic or line input.

 Referee Compressor Limiter